mblevins/wabbitinc-hugo/content/post/kobo-migration.md

 Repeated with second Kobo.

 After this, used the docker version of [calibre-web](https://github.com/linuxserver/docker-calibre-web) running on a house server, it is easier to browse books via this interface than on the Kobo.

+https://www.mobileread.com/forums/showthread.php?t=314220 -- read the first two posts, the second post is the one to follow, but it refers to the first